The Tax Law's New Way Of Measuring Inflation Could Take A Toll On Taxpayers

 David Kamin, former special economic adviser to Obama, says the use of chained CPI may make some economic sense but needs to be put in context.

 "It's one thing to put in chained CPI if you think that it's going to go toward actually helping working families in the long run," says Kamin.
-"It's another thing if you're doing chained CPI in order to pay for a permanent corporate tax reduction,"
+"It's another thing if you're doing chained CPI in order to pay for a permanent corporate tax reduction."